MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 ## References

-To learn more about developing in Bot Framework Composer, see these resources:
+To learn more about developing in Composer, see these resources:

 - [Bot Framework Composer documentation](/composer/)
 - [Tour of Composer](/composer/introduction)